-The Block 2B joint venture has contracted a semi-submersible rig to drill the Gazania-1 well, which is expected to spud in September 2022.
+The Island Innovator semi-submersible drilling rig is expected to drill the Gazania-1 well on Block 2B, in September 2022.
 Block 2B is located offshore South Africa in the Orange Basin where Total and Shell recently announced the large Venus and Graff oil and gas discoveries across the border offshore Namibia.
 The block has significant contingent and prospective resources in shallow water close to shore and includes the A-J1 discovery from 1988 that flowed light sweet crude oil to surface.
-Gazania-1 will target two large prospects seven kilometers up-dip from A-J1.
+Gazania-1 will target two large prospects seven kilometers up-dip from A-J1 and has an optional sidetrack to target a third prospect.